mjahan11/multi-source-data-azure-datafactory-databricks-project/README.md

 ## Overview
 This project demonstrates how to ingest, transform, and store data from multiple sources using **Azure Data Factory**, **Databricks**, and **Delta Lake**.
 It follows a **Bronze → Silver → Gold** medallion architecture to ensure clean and structured data pipelines.

+# Business Requirements:
+1. We have to build an end-to-end data pipeline for the retail clients.
+2. We have data coming from multiple data sources and we need to bring the data into a data lake.
+3. We have transaction data available in AZURE SQL DB.
+4. We have store and products data available in AZURE SQL DB.
+5. We have customer data coming from API - JSON FORMAT.

 ## Project Components

 ### Bronze Layer